vedaldi/practical-cnn/doc/instructions.md

 >
 >   * Is the learned filter very different from the one learned before?
 >   * If so, can you figure out what "went wrong"?
->   * Look carefully at the output of the first layer, magnifying with th loupe tool.
+>   * Look carefully at the output of the first layer, magnifying with the loupe tool.
 Is the maximal filter response attained in the middle of each blob?
 >
 > **Hint:** The Laplacian of Gaussian operator responds maximally at the centre of a blob only if the latter matches the blob size.
 Relate this fact to the combination of pre-smoothing the image and applying the learned $3\times 3$ filter.

 Now restore the smoothing but switch off subtracting the median from the input image.

-> **Task:** Train again the tiny CNN *without subtracting the median value in prerprocessing*.
+> **Task:** Train again the tiny CNN *without subtracting the median value in preprocessing*.
 Answer the following questions:
 >
 >   * Does the algorithm converge?
 >   * Reduce a hundred-fold the learning are and increase the maximum number of iterations by an equal amount.
 Does it get better?